tddewey/tdd-progress/readme.txt

 Or use the widget which accepts a comma separated list of Ids to display.

 == Changelog ==

+= 0.3.5 =
+* Fixed: The malformed CSS classes were still present in the minified file causing errors.
+This has been fixed.

+= 0.3.4 =
+* SVN issue means anyone downloading 0.3.3 may have only received a subset of the files needed.
+This is a version bump to get around that, no other changes.

+= 0.3.3 =
+* Fixed: Some CSS classes were malformed causing the wrong color progress bar to display.

 = 0.3.2 =
 * Added a description textbox to the progress bar widget.
 Displays below the progress bar.